v38armageddon/Random-Steam-Games/README.md

 ## Installation
 After you download the file, unzip it with your software.
 To launch the software:

-If you are on Windows: I am currently planning to do a Windows version.
+If you are on Windows:
+Launch the .exe file directly or via a command prompt.

 If you are on Linux:
 In a terminal, do the following command: ./RandomSteamGames.sh